-The Music Guild offers a free service for the donation of pianos and all other musical instruments to music educators, serious music students who cannot afford an instrument to pursue their music education and other non-profit organizations in Southern California.
+The Music Guild offers a service for the donation of pianos and all other musical instruments to music educators, serious music students who cannot afford an instrument to pursue their music education and other non-profit organizations in Southern California.

 To donate a piano or any musical instrument, please click on the appropriate button.